 The simulated probability distributions for encountering brine were highly sensitive to the assumption of whether or not brine pockets exist below the bottom of the Anhydrite III layer (EPA 1998h).
 Using the base of the Castile Anhydrite Layer III as the lowermost stratigraphic layer below which no brine pockets occur, the simulations show that the area of the WIPP repository underlain by a brine pocket varies from 1 to 6% of the excavated WIPP repository area.
-However, using the base of the Castile as the lowermost stratigraphic layer below which no brine pockets occur, the area of the excavated repository underlain by brine pockets increases to
+However, using the base of the Castile as the lowermost stratigraphic layer below which no brine pockets occur, the area of the with no brine pockets occur, the simulations stratigraphic layer below which no brine pockets occur, the area of the excavated repository underlain by brine pockets increases to